AceOfSpades1061/LunaOS/README.md

 ---

-Luna is a _(Work-In-Progress)_ interception-based proxy designed to evade web browser restrictions and support lots of sites.
-It prioitizes security, speed, and concealment
+LunaOS is a _(Work-In-Progress)_ "WebOS" that uses an interception-based proxy designed to evade web browser restrictions and (supposed to) support lots of sites.
+It prioritizes security, speed, and concealment